Backpacking in Kanchanaburi

-NOTE: An updated (2016), more indepth look into Kanchabauri is available here!
+NOTE: An updated (2020), more in-depth look into Things to Do in Kanchanaburi is available here!

 So I finally made it to Kanchanaburi, and what a place it is.
 It’s about 2 hours from Bangkok and has become quite a traveler hangout.
 Laid back atmosphere, plenty of stuff to see and do, dirt cheap accommodation and a chilled but fun nightlife.
 It’s so accessible too, there’s no excuse not to whack it on your Thailand itinerary.
 It’s a similar atmosphere to Pai and Chiang Mai but with less people, all in all one of my favourite spots in the whole of Thailand.